What is Li-Fi?

 The technology has some distinct advantages over Wi-Fi.
-First of all, Li-Fi is capable of sending data far faster than current technology, 224Gbits/sec (more on that below).
+First of all, Li-Fi is capable of sending data far faster than current technology with transfer speeds of up to 224Gbits/sec (more on that below).
 Not only that, the light spectrum is 10,000 times larger than radio frequency, meaning it's effectively impossible to reach its capacity.

 Li-Fi vs Wi-Fi: Speed

-Being able to get access to the internet via an LED light bulb sounds fantastic, but users really only care about the speed and reliability of their network, and the security of their connection.
+Being able to get access to the internet via an LED light bulb sounds great, but users really only care about the speed and reliability of their network, along with the security of their connection.
 So how does Li-Fi stack up against common Wi-Fi?

 In lab tests, Li-Fi connections have shown to be capable of reaching 224 Gbits/sec, although it's unlikely that these speeds will be replicated widely once the technology is rolled out.
 Still, that's significantly faster than the theoretical maximum speed of an 802.11ac Wi-Fi network, which is just under 7 Gbits/sec.